teal-language/tl/docs/src/structs.md

 ## Inheritance (single)

-Use `from` to declare a single parent struct.
+Use `:Parent` after the struct name to declare a single parent struct.
 The child inherits all of the parent's fields and methods:

 ```lua
 local struct Animal